Clans/FloatingActionButton/README.md

     </com.github.clans.fab.FloatingActionMenu>
 ```

+If you're using custom style for labels - other labels attributes will be ignored.

-> Labels shadow preferences depends on their corresponding **FloatingActionButtons**' shadow preferences.
+Labels shadow preferences depends on their corresponding **FloatingActionButtons**' shadow preferences.

 For more usage examples check the **sample** project.